US Privacy Laws

 Comply with US Privacy Laws

-The enactment of the California Consumer Privacy Act of 2018 ('CCPA') on 1 January 2020 with an enforceability date of 1 July 2020 marked the first comprehensive US State privacy law, after which, an abundance of privacy-related legislation in the US, at both the federal and state level followed.
-While many bills fail to become law, four other States (Colorado, Virginia, Utah, and Connecticut) have now passed privacy legislation, and there is currently a federal bill, known as the American Data Privacy and Protection Act ('ADPPA') making its way through Congress.
-Significantly, the ADPPA marks the first federal privacy bill to gain both bipartisan and bicameral support.
-If enacted, it would preempt the majority of state and local laws, invalidating any similar provisions therein.
+The enactment of the California Consumer Privacy Act of 2018 (CCPA) on January 1, 2020 with an enforceability date of July 1, 2020, marked the first comprehensive US state privacy law.
+Following this, a flurry of privacy-related legislation at both the federal and state level followed.
+Although many of these bills failed to become law, several other states, including Colorado, Virginia, Utah, Connecticut, Iowa, Indiana, Tennessee and Montana have since passed privacy legislation.
+Moreover, a federal bill known as the American Data Privacy and Protection Act (ADPPA) is making its way through Congress.
+The bill is significant as it marks the first federal privacy bill to gain both bipartisan and bicameral support.
+If enacted, the ADPPA would preempt the majority of state and local laws, rendering any similar provisions therein invalid.

-With the US now having five comprehensive State privacy laws and a federal bill in the works compliance has become a complex issue for privacy professionals.
+With numerous states now enacting privacy legislation, and with a federal bill in the works, privacy compliance in the US has become a complex issue for companies to navigate.

-OneTrust DataGuidance's team of in-house Privacy Analysts work with our external network of contributors to provide you with daily updates and in-depth insight articles so you can stay on top of all relevant developments in the US.
+At OneTrust DataGuidance, our team of in-house Privacy Analysts works with an external network of contributors to provide you with daily updates and in-depth insight articles, so you can stay on top of all relevant developments in the US.

 Entry into Effect Dates